badu/wg-cc/ReadMe.md

 `handlers.go` - contains the http server handlers, usually in a form of closure functions.
 The composition of handlers, services and repositories takes place in the `main.go` file.

-`requests.go` - contains all the structs that represent the payloads the servers accepts.
+`requests.go` - contains all the structs that represent the payloads the server accepts.
 The file can contain implementations of `Unmarshal` json, potential payload validation.

 `responses.go` - contains all the structs that represent the server responses.
 Same as `requests.go` file, can contain